 Still not convinced?
 Here are 3 more reasons why you need one.

-- Our synthetic clothes will last longer since they shed fewer fibres in the bag.
+- Our synthetic clothes will last longer since they shed fewer fibers in the bag.

 - It doesn’t require changing any old habits, you can just go on with life and know you are doing your part.